landon0595/MemeOracle/README.md

 # MemeOracle
 The meme predicting fortune teller

-Predicting viral memes for the average person is such a challenge.
+Predicting viral memes for the average person can be such a challenge.
 Fear not!
-My app is easily accesible with out the vision loss and migranes that come with being chronically online.
-With my app you can see clearly and get the quick answers that you desire!
+My app is easily accesible without the horrors of vision loss that come with being chronically online.
+With Meme Oracle you can see clearly and get the quick answers that you desire!
 No more doom scrolling, with a click of a button you can feel culturally cooked!

 ### Overview